DevWebAbhi/Ecommerce-Follow-Along/README.md

 ✅ Displayed All address in address selection page.
 ✅ Displayed total price in cart.
 ✅ Added place order button at the bottom.

+### **🛠️ Milestone 25 worked on order backend and email service

+✅ created endpoint for order.
+✅ implemented mail service from nodemailer.
+✅ handled address for the delivery.